cryp73r/Budget-Buddy-MicroService/README.md

 **ExpenseTracker** This is a REST microservice, which will actually handle the main meaningful data, like the groups, expense details, etc. The data over here will be stored in a NoSQL DB (MongoDB) and the idea is to use [*Spring Data MongoDB*](https://spring.io/projects/spring-data-mongodb) to handle the operation on DB.
 The advantage remains the same as mentioned above.

 **BudgetBuddy** This is a webservice which will utilize the above two REST microservice to manage and get the data based upon users.
+A separate repository is created to work on this WebService.